rloterh/MintSignupClone/README.md

 ## Getting Started

 - [Clone](https://github.com/rloterh/MintSignupClone.git) this project
-- Execute `index.html` within the project root directory
+- Within the project root directory launch `index.html` in a web browser

 ## Built With